Division 7A Loan Deed

 The TD 2022/D1 sets out the ATO’s view.
 This is when a private company beneficiary (bucket company) provides “financial accommodation”.
 This is to the Family Trust, Family Trust trustee, or a shareholder of the bucket company.
 This is for Division 7A purposes:

 • for an Unpaid President Entitlement (UPE): The bucket company knows an amount that it can demand immediate payment.
 But it does not demand payment.
-It, therefore, consents to the Family Trust trustee keeping that amount for the Family Trust’s use; or
+It, therefore, consents to the Family Trust trustee keeping that amount for the Family Trust’s use or

 • for a sub-trust held for the bucket company’s benefit: The bucket company knows that a shareholder (or associate) is using all or part of the sub-trust funds.